 Observations at this point – traffic similar to Thailand with what appears to be minimal rules and many scooters, Arabic writing, walled city areas and most women wearing the full head scarf and dress.
 Out of respect for the local culture, the recommendation as a female tourist is to cover your shoulders and knees.
-I was all sorted in my t-shirt and hippie pant get up from Primark.
+I was all sorted in my t-shirt and long hippie pants.

-We headed down to reception at 6pm (okay, maybe a few minutes late – we blame the delicious cocktails and sunshine) and found it empty except for our tour leader (50:50 guess on his name – most males are called Hassan or Mohammed and lots of the women are called Fatima) asking the receptionist for our room number.
-Oops.
+We headed down to reception at 6pm (okay, maybe a few minutes late – we blame the delicious cocktails and sunshine) and found it empty except for our tour leader (50:50 guess on his name – most males are called Hassan or Mohammed and lots of the women are called Fatima) asking the receptionist for our room number as we were the last to arrive.
 He led us up to the restaurant area where we met the rest of our group.
 Initial thoughts – mix of ages, a few young people to join us for holiday mischief and only one other Australian accent.
-Our group of 10 people had an American couple, 4 Canadians, 1 Sri-Lankan and us 3 Aussies.
-After some tour information including which days of the tour you can access ATMs and wi-fi, and a Q&A with our tour guide, we walked about half an hour to the main square for dinner.
+Our group of 10 people had an American couple, four Canadians, one Sri-Lankan and us three Aussies.
+After some tour information including which days of the tour you can access ATMs and wi-fi and a Q&A with our tour guide, we walked about half an hour to the main square for dinner.

 It was our first experience with Moroccan bread.
 Yum.
-They love it there.
-So much bread.
-After spending 10 days in Morocco followed by 7 days in France I had a hate relationship with bread.
-Stay tuned for the next blog on France!
 We had a mix of different plates to share including olives, salad, eggplant, meat skewers, sausages and calamari.
 Our cultural backgrounds of big eaters particularly the Americans failed us.
 The locals had many courses left to give us and we couldn’t possibly eat one more bite.
 We had plenty left over on the table and a local guy grabbed my half eaten bread while I wasn’t looking.
 Not a word spoken.
 So we gave him whatever he wanted from our uneaten share plates.
 There were also lots of children trying to sell us small packets of tissues.
 Marrakech and particularly the main square is a major tourist area.

-We walked through the square after dinner back towards Le Caspien hotel and there were people with snakes around their shoulders trying to get locals to wear them, ladies giving people henna tattoos, some sort of game I’d never seen before and all sorts of things.
+We walked through the square after dinner back towards Le Caspien hotel and there were people with snakes around their shoulders trying to get locals to wear them, ladies decorating people with henna tattoos, games and all sorts of things.
 The square was full of people!
 It was amazing to see but we were all a little apprehensive about getting split up and lost on our long walk back to the hotel so we all stuck together and headed back.
-A few of us stopped at the convenience store across from the hotel to load up on bottled water and then it was time for bed!
+A few of us stopped at the convenience store across from the hotel to load up on bottled water.
+Then it was time for bed!
 Day 1 over.

 Day 2 Aroumd

 Off to the Atlas Mountains!
 The rest of the group were much more organised and had smaller carry bags like backpacks prepared.
-Ofcourse Harry and I didn’t.
+Of course we didn’t.
 Why did we need a smaller bag?
-We had to pack an overnight bag to load up on the mule (yes 1 poor mule – hence the smaller bag necessary) to take up to the mountain gite (our accommodation).
+We had to pack an overnight bag to load up on the mule (yes one poor mule) to take up to the mountain gite (our accommodation).
 New Sri Lankan travel buddy to the rescue!
-She had some seriously big and sturdy shopping bags that we quickly packed and then met the group downstairs in reception.
-We all jumped on our own private tour bus and drove to the point where we had to load up the mule and walk up the mountain.
-There was a toilet stop along the way but due to constantly being asked to buy jewellery and other things by locals, and my fear of the non-westernised toilets, we quickly got back onto the bus.
+She had some seriously big and sturdy shopping bags that we quickly packed and then met the group downstairs at reception.
+We all jumped on the private tour bus and drove to the point where the mule was waiting.

-At the point where we had to walk about 1.5 hours up to our accommodation, I still couldn’t face the non-westernised toilets.
-This was going to be a long walk!
+The walk to our accommodation was going to take 1.5 hours.
 Lucky there were lots of distractions along the way.
-It was very beautiful.
-The views.
+The views were simply stunning.
 And it was another opportunity to get to know our fellow travellers.
-We learnt during the bus trip that Morocco has mostly Arabic and Berber people and that because of wars a long time ago, the Berbers were driven to the mountains.
+We learnt during the bus trip that Morocco has mostly Arabic and Berber people and that because of wars a long time ago, the Berbers were driven into the mountains.
 Therefore it was mostly Berber people in this area.
-Our tour leader comes from a village in the mountains and is a Berber.
+Our tour leader is Berber and comes from a village in the mountains.

 We arrived at the gite and were assigned rooms.
 We had time for holiday nap number two then got our sneakers on for a mountain trek.
-Our tour leader told us it would take about 3 hours return.
-Errrrr.
-Try 2.5 hours up to the shrine and about 1.5 hours back.
+Our tour leader told us it would take about three hours return.
+Um how about 2.5 hours up to the shrine and about 1.5 hours back.
 But I am glad we did it.
-On the way up there was a man on the side of the cliff selling drinks at exactly the right spot where we were dying and had no water left in our waterbottles.
-He had a proper stand and everything with quite a good selection for the middle of nowhere, including Coke!
+On the way up there was a man on the side of the mountain selling drinks at exactly the right spot where we had no water left in our waterbottles.
+He had a proper stand and everything with quite a good selection for the middle of nowhere, including soft drinks!

 On the way down, we saw people riding mules and talking on their mobile phones.
 What the?
 We took a different route back and it was very much a cliff hugging exercise.
 Nearly lost our Sri Lankan tour buddy over the edge after a stumble.
-Then we got to a raging waterfall (okay not super raging but the water was gushing down!) and had to cross on rocks including some that were unstable.
+Then we got to a flowing waterfall and had to cross on rocks including some that were unstable.
 Soaked but alive equals win.
 There were a few goats running down the mountain cheering us on.
-Somebody somewhere was herding them.
+Somebody somewhere must have been herding them.

-Amazingly we all made it back in one piece and had some more moroccan tea.
-We also had our first tagine which I had heard all about from my old travelling buddy (another Aussie).
+We all made it back in one piece and had some more moroccan tea.
+We also had our first tagine which I had heard all about from my friend who had been to Morocco.
 Delicious!
-And ofcourse there was bread.
-Mountains of it (pardon the pun).
-But we’d already learnt not to eat too much of it so we could fit in more delicious food.
-Tagine is like meat and vegetables.
+And mountains of home made bread (pardon the pun).
+But we’d learnt not to eat too much bread so we could fit in more of the other food.
+Tagine is generally meat and vegetables.
 It is everywhere in Morocco.
 Along with cous cous.
 Lunch is their main meal of the day.
 Exhausted.
 Bed.

 Day 3 Ait Benhaddou kasbah – they filmed Game of Thrones here!